MultiDIC/MultiDIC/README.md

 ## Contributing <a name="Contributing"></a>
-If you wish to contribute code/algorithms to this project, please send an email to danask (at) mit (dot) edu.
+If you wish to contribute code/algorithms to this project, or to propose a collaboration study, please send an email to danask (at) mit (dot) edu.